 Here is what City Road currently looks like (near the cnr of Southbank Boulevard where bikes will be discouraged):

-here.
+There are no plans to remove the car parking along the street.
+Most of the treatments along City Road are of small-scale and involve, for instance, removing slip lanes.
+These plans can be found here.
 City Road is not intended as a so-called 'destination street' whereby there are outdoor cafe patios and cars travel at 40 km/hr.
 It is a mobility street and necessarily so.
 But this mobility seems only to extend to cars and trucks.
 Indeed, many trucks which cannot fit into the Burnley Tunnel use this as a bypass to later use the Monash Freeway.

 Why not remove the little on-street parking that exists here and turn it into a bicycle lane, as is proposed for the western section of City Road?
 This would benefit traffic as it would eliminate the delays caused by parallel parking (and the occasional failed first try) as well as provide a direct and thorough route through to the main Yarra trail.
 It would be a fantastic alternative to both the crowded and dangerous Southbank promenade walk (with its dawdling pedestrians forcing cyclists to weave in and out - a dangerous situation indeed) and the plan by Melbourne City Council which has cyclists stopping at multiple intersections and cross roads to get to the main Yarra Trail on the other side of St. Kilda Road.